-TheRide 2045: Long Range Transit Plan is the result of 18-month-long process involving significant analysis and input from thousands of individuals and stakeholders.
+TheRide 2045 is the result of an 18-month-long process involving significant analysis and input from thousands of individuals and stakeholders.
 The plan will effectively advance the organization toward the goals and vision laid out by the Board and echoed by the community.
-The following table highlights the key elements of TheRide 2045.
-These are explored in greater detail in the subsequent sections of this report.
+Key benefits include: